yuantailing/cgservice/README.md

 ### mysql

-1. Copy *mysql/password.env.sample* to *mysql/password.env* and edit it.
-Note that only the password set on the first run affects.
 1. Run.
+1. Login to phpmyadmin and change root password.

 ### phpmyadmin